Esri/i3s-spec/i3s_converter/i3s_converter_ReadMe.md

 1. Specify the .exe path

-  - Drag and drop the .exe into the command prompt window (absolute path).
+  - Drag and drop the .exe into the command prompt window (absolute path)
     ![exe_abs_path](readme_images/exe_abs_path.PNG)
+    OR

   - _cd_ into the directory that contains the .exe (relative path)
     - Use: i3s_converter